apanagidis/oppoSSO/README.md

 8. Once **step 8** is finished, it will show the next steps, you will have to run the command mentioned there (something like `twilio flex:plugins:release ... etc etc`)
 9. We are done!
 Go to https://flex.twilio.com - You should see a new icon on the left-hand side.
 From there you can add/remove your Agents and ask them to visit the link mentioned on **step 10** to log in on Flex.

-## Roadmap

-- **[Feature]** multi-BPOs concept: in RealTime Queue Dashboard, add the possibility to filter out only the queues from the BPO...
-Hiding the queues from others.

-- **[Feature]** multi-BPOs concept: in the Flex Insights, add the possibility to have reports of their own BPO, using custom embedded dashboards.